metametadata/carry/docs/user-guide.md

                ))))
 ```

-Argument `model` is a read-only **Reagent atom (ratom)** that behaves almost exactly as a read-only model atom (i.e. `(:model app)`),
+Argument `model` is a **Reagent reaction** that tracks app model changes.
-but can also be used in Reagent components and reactions.
+**Reaction** is a special reference-like object that is created using Reagent's `reaction` macro.

-**Reaction** is a special ratom-like object that is created using Reagent's `reaction` macro.
+It is lazily computed from other reactions and Reagent atoms
-It is lazily computed from other ratoms/reactions.
+(see [official documentation](http://reagent-project.github.io) for more information about Reagent atoms).
-Any Reagent component that dereferences a reaction is going to be re-rendered when reaction value updates.
+Any Reagent component that dereferences a reaction is going to be automatically re-rendered when reaction value updates.

 ### View